munhuacoolsmart-dot/python/README.md

 I have modified them to make them more workable and even include some challenging code thks to chatGPT.

-I like the role-playing game generated with ChatGPT.
+I like the role-playing game generated with ChatGPT under if-match-games.py.